pfsense/docs/source/releases/2-0-3-new-features-and-changes.rst

 -  Change how the listening address is passed to miniupnpd, the old method was resulting in errors for some users
--  Fix “out” packet count reporting
+-  Fix "out" packet count reporting
 -  Be a little smarter about the default kernel in rare cases where we cannot determine what was in use
 -  Pass -S to tcpdump to avoid an increase in memory consumption over